davdar/maam/writeup/pldi15.markdown

 isolates each parameter to be independent of others, similar to the approach of \citet{dvanhorn:Liang1995Monad}.
 We factor out the monad as a truly semantics independent feature.
-This factorization reveals an orthogonal tuning knob for path and flow sensitivity.
+This factorization reveals an orthogonal tuning knob for path- and flow-sensitivity.
 Even more, we give the user building blocks for constructing monads that are correct and give the desired properties by construction.
 Our framework is also motivated by the needs of reasoning formally about abstract